WALL-EEEEEEE/Mime/README.md

 # Mime

 &ensp;&ensp;&ensp;&ensp;Mime is a php class library that contains tons of user-agent headers from real-world.
-It is actually designed for the use of avoiding blocking by user-agent by crawlers in many cases.
+It is actually designed for the use of avoiding crawlers-blocking by user-agent in many cases.

 # Requirements